launchdarkly/ios-client-sdk/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/launchdarkly.svg?style=social&label=Follow&maxAge=2592000)](https://twitter.com/intent/follow?screen_name=launchdarkly)

-Supported iOS versions
+Supported iOS and Xcode versions
 -------------------------

 This version of the LaunchDarkly SDK has been tested with iOS 12 and across mobile, desktop, watch, and tv devices.
+The SDK is built with Xcode 11.4.

 Getting started
 -----------